 Second offense: Referred to Juvenile Court; ten day suspension.
+Recommendation to the superintendent for expulsion.

 ALCOHOL USE/STUDENT DRUG ABUSE/DRUG FREE SCHOOLS

 The Board of Education recognizes its share of the responsibility for the health, welfare, and safety of all the students who attend the district's schools.
 The board is concerned about the problems of alcohol and drug abuse and recognizes that illegal or inappropriate use of alcohol, narcotic drugs, depressants, or other controlled substance is wrong and harmful, and constitutes a hazard to the positive development of all students.